samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action on your later turns, you can control the hand thus again.
 As part of that action, you can move the hand up to 30 feet.

-The hand can’t attack, activate magic items, or carry more than 10 pounds.
+The hand can't attack, activate magic items, or carry more than 10 pounds.

 ---